Kim Ha-neul (golfer)

 Since 2015, Kim is playing full-time on the LPGA of Japan Tour having secured her card in the final qualifying tournament of the 2014 season.

 In January 2022, Kim signed with YG KPlus after retiring from professional golf after 15 years.
+She debuted as a commentator for the 2025 KLPGA 25th Hite Jinro Championship on SBS on September 25.